 Prestige in Japan

-Prestige recordings were reissued in Japan by Victor Record Company/ Victor Music Industries in the late 70′s early 80′s.
-Victor had originally been a Japanese offshoot of the American RCA Victor company, but a small territiorial dispute between 1941-5 called the War in the Pacific caused a falling out – and the link was never re-established.
+Prestige recordings were reissued in Japan by Victor Record Company Ltd/ Victor Music Industries, Inc., in the late 70’s early 80’s.
+Victor had originally been a Japanese offshoot of the American RCA Victor company, but a small territiorial dispute between 1941and 1945 – the War in the Pacific – caused a falling out – and the link was never re-established.
 JVC was taken over in 1953 by the Panasonic Corporation, the multinational electronics company behind the familiar DJ-loved brand Technics

-1.NJLP 8283 / PRST 7059 Stereo.
-Liner Notes all-Japanese – domestic release No Jaspac logo.
-Note, Japanese count the number of tracks on the side, small number in a circle, at foot of the credits.
+Liner Notes all-Japanese for domestic release, no Jasrac logo.
+Japanese reissues count the number of tracks on each side, small number in a circle, at foot of the credits.

-4. New Jazz NJLP 8277 – Victor Record Company – note, licensed by Fantasy Records Inc – who took over all Prestige labels in 1971.
-Jaspac logo
+“Licensed by Fantasy Records, Inc.” – who took over all Prestige labels in 1971.
+Jasrac logo New Jazz NJLP 8277

 Next: | Prestige Europe